-Colonial Country Cube, wood and toile.
-For the Last Splash pool party I created geometric swimwear with a loose principle based on the classic bespoke tail coat with top hat or victorian wear.
-The fabric depicts a pastoral, country scene.
+Last Splash (Colonial Country Cube), wood and toile.
+Created geometric swimwear with a loose principle based on the classic bespoke tail coat with top hat or victorian wear.
+The fabric print depicts a pastoral, country scene.

 Another make-in-one-evening creation.
 A bachelorette party sash for Barbara.
 I fashioned up a dick-in-the-ear scuba style bouquet sash of sorts.
 When the dick is pulled out of the ear there’s a trickle of pee.
 When the trickle is yanked it becomes a golden shower.
 Untie the pouchy nut sack and semen release, of course.
 On the flip side squirms a painted worm and bouncy butterfly among blooming blossoms.
 I truly love making random things for friends.